-NOTE: If you are subject to two or more of the above penalties, the total cannot exceed 25% of the unpaid tax.
+NOTE: If you are subject to two or more of the above penalties, the total cannot exceed 25%.

 Interest

 We charge interest on any tax not paid by the due date.
 We will charge you interest even if you have an extension.
 If you have an extension, we will charge you interest from the original due date until the date you pay the tax.
 The Arizona interest rate is the same as the federal rate.